-FY 2023 Ongoing
+F Y 2023 0 ngoing

-Personnel \$ 24,682 \$ 24,682 FTE Change(s): No
+Personnel M&O/Other \$ 24,682 \$ 24,682 FTE Change(s): No

-M&O / Other

-Total Cost \$ 24,682 \$ 24,682
+Mac, eme Total Cost \$ 24,682 \$ 24,682

-This item would fund the reclassification of four positions in the Legal Department's (Legal) Criminal Division (1.0 Legal Analyst, 2.0 Lead Legal Analysts, and 1.0 Legal Screening Analyst) to Legal Analyst II.
+This item will fund the reclassification of four positions in the Legal Department's (Legal) Criminal Division (1.0 Legal Analyst, 2.0 Lead Legal Analysts, and 1.0 Legal Screening Analyst) to Legal Analyst II.
 The case workload for the Legal Department has steadily increased in recent years as Boise continues to experience rapid population growth.
-While Legal has attempted to deal with the increased workload within their current personnel resources by changing assignments and business processes, the department anticipates having to add staff within the next four fiscal years.
-To facilitate this anticipated staffing increase, Legal would reclassify these four administrative support positions to provide more opportunities for professional growth and training.
-All four positions currently have extensive job responsibilities outside the scope of their current job duties, so the reclassification would increase their pay to match those responsibilities.
+While Legal has attempted to deal with the increased workload within its current personnel resources by changing assignments and business processes, the department anticipates having to add staff within the next four fiscal years.
+To facilitate this staffing increase, Legal will reclassify these four administrative support positions to provide more opportunities for professional growth and training.
+All four positions currently have extensive job responsibilities outside the scope of their current job duties, so the reclassification will increase their pay to match those responsibilities.